Edgenesis/shifu.dev/blog-cases/2022-07-14-amazon-casebook.md

 [Click here to view pages concerning ***Shifu*** (Chinese)](/blog-cases-amazon-casebook/amazon-iot-innovation-case-shifu-related.pdf)

 ***Shifu*** + Amazon Elastic Kubernetes Service (EKS) full-stack IoT solution makes developing an industrial scenario as easy as developing an app.
 It greatly reduces the comprehensive O&M costs.
-IoT development and device hosting framework ***Shifu*** easily completes Kubernetes deployment with the help of Amazon Elastic Kubernetes Service (EKS), it has achieved efficient cloud-side collaboration, this can hhelp its customers integrate massive IoT devices at low cost.
+IoT development and device hosting framework ***Shifu*** easily completes Kubernetes deployment with the help of Amazon Elastic Kubernetes Service (EKS), it has achieved efficient cloud-edge collaboration, this can hhelp its customers integrate massive IoT devices at low cost.

 ## Edgenesis Provides Full-scene Device Hosting